autogluon/autogluon/docs/tutorials/multimodal/object_detection/inference/detection_inference_voc.md

 [//]: # (We strongly recommend using COCO format, but AutoMM still have limited support for VOC format for quick proof testing.)

+## Prepare data
+For running this tutorial, you should have VOC dataset prepared.
+If you haven't already, head over to :label:`sec_automm_detection_prepare_voc` to prepare your VOC data.
+This tutorial assumes that you have saved VOC data under the folder `~/data/`, i.e. it should appear at `~/data/VOCdevkit`.

 ## Creating the `MultiModalPredictor`
 To start, import MultiModalPredictor: